kirbydesign/designsystem/.github/CONTRIBUTING.md

 ![](images/bad-test-example.png)

-Here you have to interpret what is meant by "ButtonComponent + Kirby page Page Actions background-color: #fff" and it is also hard to read as a sentence.
+Here you have to interpret what is meant by:

+> ButtonComponent + Kirby page Page Actions background-color: #fff

-The intent of the test is also unclear; what is it exactly that should have the white backgound color here?
+The intent of the test is unclear; what is it exactly that should have the white background color here?
+Not only that, but the sentence is also hard to read and understand as a sentence.

 Now consider the following _good_ example:

 ![](images/good-test-example.png)

-When read as a sentence: "ButtonComponent in Kirby Page inside Page Actions should render with correct background-color" - the intent of the test is clearly communicated while being easy to read and understand.
+When read as a sentence, the intent of the test is clearly communicated while being easy to read and understand:

+> ButtonComponent in Kirby Page inside Page Actions should render with correct background-color

 There is no guessing what should have the white background color applied; the sentence clearly states that it is the ButtonComponent.

 To achieve this, you can follow these pointers: